 HiSET test takers must be Ohio state residents.
 In Ohio, applicants don’t need to first partake in a HiSET prep course or take the official HiSET practice test to qualify.

-Oklahoma is offering adults who never completed their high school education three options if they want to earn a high school equivalency (HSE) credential, the GED, TASC, and HiSET exams.
-These criteria count for all states.
+Oklahoma is offering adults who never completed their high school education two options if they want to earn a high school equivalency (HSE) credential, the GED and HiSET exams.

 In Oklahoma, the minimally required age for HiSET testing is 18, but test takers 16 and 17 years of age could also qualify when they meet strict regulations like being officially withdrawn from their school and hold parental approval.

 There’s also no need to first partake in a prep course or take the HiSET Official Practice Test (OPT), though getting optimally prepared for this rigorous and very challenging exam is absolutely required.
-Check here to see all HiSET prep sites in Oklahoma.
+Check here to see all HiSET and GED prep sites and test centers in Oklahoma.

 The Commonwealth of Pennsylvania is offering two options for adults wishing to acquire their HSE (high school equivalency) diploma, the HiSET and the GED exams.